Avoid a fine and don’t get towed! Brush up on parking rules and regulations in Israel.

 Paid parking options

-In some areas in the designated blue and white parking area, parking vending machines are posted along the street.
+In areas within the designated blue and white parking area, parking vending machines are posted along the street.
 The machines accept 10 agorot coins, 50 agorot coins (half a shekel), one shekel coins, two and five shekel coins.
 You can purchase up to 2 hours of parking at a time.

 In some towns you may find a central parking machine which accepts coins and prints out parking stickers for a specific length of time.